 Slab Foundation

 Slab foundations are one of the most popular foundation types and most basic.
-If your home sits close to the ground on a solid slab of concrete – it is a slab foundation.
-These are often sought after as a relatively inexpensive option with minimal problems – this foundation even does great with weight distribution that limits settling on soil that is unstable.
+If your home sits close to the ground on a solid slab of concrete, it is a slab foundation.
+These are often sought after as a relatively inexpensive option with minimal problems — this foundation even does great with weight distribution that limits settling on unstable soil, reducing the need for future foundation settlement repair.

 Pros: